Make-School-Courses/DS-2.4-Advanced-Topics/README.md

 1. Understand all components in NLP, including Bag-of-Word, TFIDF, Topic Modeling, Word2Vec
 1. Learn, build, and gain inference from a probabilistic graphical model
 1. Generate computer images from GANs
-1. Apply PageRank on a defined Network
+1. Apply PageRank on a defined Network in order to find the influencer

 ## Schedule